0x4e3/observability-stack/README.md

 ```

 You can add one file per application or use one file for all your application.
 Prometheus will reload targets automatically (with `--web.enable-lifecycle` option).

+## Grafana's dashboards provisioning

+To add your own dashboard to grafana, you should create `.json` file inside `grafana/dashboards/custom` directory.
+All dashboards inside this directory will be provisioned automatically.